 We were formed in August 2006.
 In December 2006, we completed our initial public offering ("IPO"), which raised net proceeds of approximately \$200 million after the exercise of the underwriters' over-allotment option.
 In connection with our IPO, we issued an additional 3,484,333 shares of our common stock in exchange for the ownership interests of Katonah Debt Advisors and in securities issued by the CLO Funds managed by Katonah Debt Advisors and two other asset managers.
 On February 29, 2012, we purchased Trimaran Advisors, a CLO manager similar to Katonah Debt Advisors.
-Contemporaneously with the acquisition of Trimaran Advisors, we acquired from Trimaran Advisors equity interests in certain CLO Funds managed by Trimaran Advisors are the Company's only wholly-owned portfolio companies and have approximately \$3.6 billion of par value assets under management.
+Contemporaneously with the acquisition of Trimaran Advisors, we acquired from Trimaran Advisors equity interests in certain CLO Funds managed by Trimaran Advisors.
+As of December 31, 2012, Katonah Debt Advisors and Trimaran Advisors are the Company's only wholly-owned portfolio companies and have approximately \$3.6 billion of par value assets under management.
 Katonah Debt Advisors and Trimaran Advisors are each managed independently from us by separate management teams and investment committees.